jyothivedurada/KaggleDocGen/README.md

 # Cell2Doc - Machine Learning Pipeline for Generating Documentation in Computational Notebooks

 #### NOTE 1: Please run all the scripts from the root folder.
-#### NOTE 2: Raw notebooks, processed data, and model checkpoints are available in Zenodo: COMING SOON
+#### NOTE 2: Raw notebooks, processed data, and model checkpoints are available in Zenodo: https://doi.org/10.5281/zenodo.8265137
 #### NOTE 3: We have used Python 3.10 for all the experiments, please refer to requirements.txt for env specs.

 ## Data Collection